ybchen97/cs1101s-teaching-materials/week6/week6studio.md

 ```

 Why is this code wrong?

-Note:
-- Because of the specification of the representation of a repeater.
+- Because it does not follow the specification of the representation of a repeater.

 ----